Azure/aztk/README.md

 ```bash
     pip install -e .
 ```
-4. Rename 'configuration.cfg.template' to 'configuration.cfg' and fill in the fields for your Batch account and Storage account.
+4. Rename 'secrets.cfg.template' to 'secrets.cfg' and fill in the fields for your Batch account and Storage account.
 These fields can be found in the Azure portal.

    To complete this step, you will need an Azure account that has a Batch account and Storage account:
     - To create an Azure account: https://azure.microsoft.com/free/